oidc-sweden/specifications/swedish-oidc-profile.md

 only receives an `access_denied` error code.

 One special case that is not handled by OpenID Connect (or SAML) is when an end user cancels an operation at the OP.
-This is shortcoming, since from the Relying Party's UX point of view this should often not be seen as an error.
+This is a shortcoming, since from the Relying Party's UX point of view this should often not be seen as an error.
 Normally, the user should just be passed back to the application's login page.
 A typical reason for cancelling a login attempt would be that the user selected the wrong login method (OP), and needs to get back to the application login page.